183rd Rifle Division: Battle for Sinie Lipiagi

 40th Army was to carry the main weight of the Front's attack.
-The attack frontages of its first echelon divisions were between 6-12km; the 183rd was deployed across 7km on the Army's right flank.
+The attack frontages of its first echelon divisions were between 6–12 km; the 183rd was deployed across 7 km on the Army's right flank.
 The assault was to be preceded by a 30-minute artillery preparation, plus a total of 200 45mm antitank guns and 76mm regimental guns firing over open sights.
 However, after the exertions of the previous offensive, all the Soviet forces were experiencing shortages of ammunition.
 In an effort to confuse the defenders the offensive began in staggered fashion, with 40th Army attacking first, 60th Army the following day, and the 13th and 38th Armies kicking off on January 26.
 On the opening day 40th Army launched its assault in strong blizzard conditions.
 The artillery preparation was delayed in the hope that visibility would improve, but finally went ahead at 1230 hours.
 Under the circumstances the Axis losses were insignificant, and no air support was available.
-The following infantry assault made little progress, although 4th Tank Corps did better, effectively crushing the 68th Infantry Division and gaining 6-8km.
-The 183rd ran into particularly stubborn resistance from the 196th Regiment of the 57th Infantry Division at Sinie Lipiagi and ground to a halt, before eventually advancing 2-3km.
+The following infantry assault made little progress, although 4th Tank Corps did better, effectively crushing the 68th Infantry Division and gaining 6–8 km.
+The 183rd ran into particularly stubborn resistance from the 196th Regiment of the 57th Infantry Division at Sinie Lipiagi and ground to a halt, before eventually advancing 2–3 km.

 On January 25, the weather turned fair and sunny, giving the promise of air support and more accurate artillery fire.
 The 183rd was still tied down in the fighting for Sinie Lipiagi, and was unable to cover the left flank of the 25th Guards Rifle Division as it made a rapid advance.
 On the same day, German forces withdrew from Voronezh, falling back toward Kastornoye.
 Moskalenko was ordered to cut their lines of retreat.
 The 183rd worked its way around Sinie Lipiagi from the west during the afternoon and by the end of the day had reached a line from height 214 to Novaya Derevnya to Khvoshchevatovka but the 196th Regiment continued to hold.
 As a result, the division, along with the 129th Rifle Brigade and four regiments of artillery, were all drawn into the battle for this village.
-By the end of the day the gap between the 183rd and 25th Guards had grown to 6km.
+By the end of the day the gap between the 183rd and 25th Guards had grown to 6 km.